corndel-swe/js-assessment/README.md

 Don't worry!
 Remember the "Github" tab from Step 4?
 Open it up and you'll see a list of all files that have been changed.
 Look for the "revert" button (it looks like an "undo" symbol).
 It should restore the file to its original state.

-### Nothing is working!
-I need help!

-Send an email to your contact at Corndel - we're here to help.
-We can't give you the answers but if something doesn't seem to be working as intended we'll sort it out.